iapicca/flutter_development_container/README.md

 - complete test workflow with [buildah-build][buildah-build#link]
 - complete publish workflow with [push-to-registry][push-to-registry#link]
 - use [fvm][fvm#link] instead of curl flutter directly
+- instead of installing stuff to run the emulator, maybe just screen cast it with `https://github.com/Genymobile/scrcpy`

 #